 This is the basis for what we’ll be looking at on episode 4 of our series ‘Working with Trauma’.

-The webinar launch date is 1 March 2021 and we will notify you as soon as it is available.
-Once it is available it can be viewed at any time on-demand.
+The webinar is available and can be viewed at any time on-demand.
 Although aimed primarily at counsellors and psychotherapists working with survivors of childhood trauma, the content is suitable to a wide range of professionals as well as survivors themselves.